 How to print PDF files from a command line to a Windows printer

-What is the benefit to this?
+What is the benefit to printing a PDF file from the command line?
 It's simple to print from any PDF viewer program.
 However, the method we outline below lets you print every PDF file you send to your system.
 Many people use RPM to print, and at the same time, submit the PDF to a document management system or archive to disk.
 Often they use RPM to watermark the PDF first.

 Foxit Reader is a PDF viewer by Foxit Software which displays and prints PDF files.
 This program has proven to be very popular with our customers --and there seems to be quite a bit of good press for it on the Web, as well.